 This is a funny one.
-Man bags, it seems, are becoming a thing this spring – building on last winter’s frankly bizarre trend for wearing fugly vintage-looking bum bags across your body, a hipster-cum-normcore style statement if ever there was one.
+Man bags, it seems, have become a thing this season – building on last winter’s frankly bizarre trend for wearing fugly vintage-looking bum bags across your body, a hipster-cum-normcore style statement if ever there was one.

 If you’re wondering what a man bag is, as opposed to just ‘a bag’, I’m afraid the answer isn’t entirely straight-forward.
 Loosely speaking, it’s either a tote, shoulder-strap bag or small hand-held repository that’s used as a fashion accessory ‘to pull together your look’ as much as it’s used for carrying stuff.
 Generally, man bags are either unnecessarily huge – as though you’re purposefully carrying around all your football clothes or golf bats (I was never into sport), or impractically titchy, with barely enough capacity to carry your house keys – because why use a coat pocket when you could amble around town flashing a man-clutch at other urbanites less fashionable than you?